ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 [↩](#a2)

 <b id="f3">3</b>&nbsp;&nbsp; Knowledge is said to be "common" when all participants in a system know with 100% certainty that all other participants share the same knowledge.
-But this is very difficult to establish externally and is very fragile - for instance, what if someone wants to change the plan?
+But not only is this very difficult to establish externally, it is also very fragile.
+What would happen for instance, if someone needs to change the plan?
+How could the changed plan then become accepted, common knowledge?

 [↩](#a3)